 Invest in technology — and people

 When talking about innovation, it’s easy to overlook the importance of people and over-focus on technology.
 Indeed, many of the companies that ranked the highest on the GRIT report are technology-led companies.
-(The other companies featured in the webinar — Zappi, Remesh and Voxpopme — are all tech organizations with a SaaS business model.)
+(The other companies featured in the webinar — Zappi, Remesh and Voxpopme — are all tech-based insight platforms with a SaaS business model.)
 But the speakers were quick to point out that human capital is very important.

 In fact, according to Eileen, the right marriage of tech and consulting holds the key to delivering the most value to research clients.
 While technology can help automate many tasks and provide scale, you still need people who will execute and turn findings into insights.